-4/24/24 - ELAC Parents received an LCAP presentation on the goals and metrics, along with providing input and consultation regarding funding, goals, and actions.
-Data was shared with the ELAC Parents on the results of the Annual Survey which was administered November 2023 - February 2024.

-The ELAC reviewed the following LCAP Actions, provided input, and agreed to continue them with adjustments:

-- Action 1.1: English Learners support staff, interventions, and materials. - Action 1.2: All academic interventions and program materials. - Action 1.3: Tutoring and supports for students. - Action 1.4: Counseling students towards graduation and materials. - Action 1.5: Student activities that increase learning efforts. - Action 1.7: Title 1 Intervention programs and personnel to support students. - Action 1.8: Professional Development for English Learners. - Action 2.1: Career and college-readiness for English Learners, low income, and foster youth students. - Action 2.2: Professional development addressing English Learners, low income and foster youth students. - Action 2.4: Support for Standards-based Curriculum and Instruction.
+Educational Partner(s) Process for Engagement (NWEA, CAASPP, ELPAC).
+4/23/24 - Draft LCAP 24-25 goals and actions were shared, including the data, metrics, outcomes, goals, and actions that describe where the funding is directed to improve students' performance.
+The results of the Annual LCAP Survey were shared with parents which was administered November 2023-February 2024.
+During the parent meeting, there was a review and presentation on the LCAP for consultation regarding Funding, Goals, and Actions.
+The PAC reviewed the following LCAP Actions, provided input, and agreed to continue them with adjustments: Action 1.1: English Learners support staff, interventions, and materials.
+Action 1.2: All academic interventions and program materials.
+Action 1.3: Tutoring and supports for students.
+Action 1.4: Counseling students towards graduation and materials.
+Action 1.5: Student activities that increase learning efforts.
+Action 1.7: Title 1 - Intervention programs and personnel to support students.
+Action 1.8: Professional Development for English Learners.
+Action 2.1: Career and college-readiness for English Learners, low income, and foster youth students.
+Action 2.2: Professional development addressing English Learners, low income and foster youth students.
+Action 2.4: Support for Standards-based Curriculum and Instruction.
+ELAC/ English Learner Advisory Committee The ELAC/English Learner Advisory Committee met on the following dates and discuss the items: 8/30/23 -SDI is now a Title I schoolwide program, and the program is embedded within the LCAP.
+ELAC Parents reviewed the goals of the LCAP.
+Parents received an overview of the EL program and supports